States refile lawsuits to block repeal of U.S. net neutrality

 On the other side, technology companies including Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O) have thrown their weight behind the congressional bid to reverse the net neutrality repeal.

-The FCC December order also seeks to preempt states from imposing their own net neutrality rules.
-But governors in Vermont, Hawaii, Montana, New Jersey and New York have signed orders pledging to only do business with internet providers that abide by net neutrality rules.
+The FCC December order also seeks to pre-empt states from imposing their own net neutrality rules.
+But governors in Vermont, Hawaii, Montana, New Jersey and New York have signed orders pledging to do business only with internet providers that abide by net neutrality rules.

-Reporting by David Shepardson; Editing by Steve Orlofsky and Leslie Adler
+Reporting by David Shepardson; Editing by Leslie Adler and Matthew Lewis